The Old Southwest: A Glimpse into Columbia's Grand Past

 Transportation: Accessible and Walkable

-Charming Local Knowledge:
+Local Knowledge:

 It's said that the red bricks on Glenwood Avenue were hand-laid, and that this street was once home to Columbia's millionaires.
 Within the Old Southwest neighborhood is one of Columbia’s best kept secrets, the quarry heights subdivision.
 Ownership in this neighborhood association includes access to the rock quarry used to construct much of MU’s campus.
 It’s now a large private swimming area that also includes pavilions and tennis courts.